peidong/drone/README.md

 #####Setup mysql permission

         mysql -u root
-        CREATE USER 'yangyang';
+        CREATE USER 'webmaster'@'localhost';

 Then type in commands in mysql terminal

         create database edison;
-        grant all on edison.* to 'yangyang';
+        grant all on edison.* to 'webmaster'@'localhost';

 #####Setup Edison Server